nguyendv/postgrespy/README.md

 db.py: a dead simple python ORM

 ## CHANGE LOGS
+#### Version v0.5
+BREAKING CHANGES:
+- Start moving to a ORM-like library

 #### Version v0.4
 BREAKING CHANGES:
 - You need to call `get_pool()` whenever you want to access the pool, internally or externally.